IDEAS

 1. Sustainability matters

-At the forefront of interior design in 2024 is sustainability.
+At the forefront of interior design in 2026 is sustainability.
 As we all become more aware of the impact we have on the planet through the way we decide to live our lives, our homes should be near the top of the list.

-More impactful changes you can make include updating your windows to high-spec designs, considering renewable heating systems and upgrading your home’s insulation
+More impactful changes you can make include updating your windows to high-spec designs, considering renewable heating systems and upgrading your home's insulation.

 2. Checks and stripes

 Checks and stripes are classic patterns that never go out of style.
-However, in 2024 they’re going to be bigger and better than ever!
+However, in 2026 they’re going to be bigger and better than ever!

-A check or striped cushion has always been in fashion but consider using these classic prints on an even bigger scale.
 Striped sofas are going to be bang on trend this year and gingham curtains and duvet sets are going to be a winner for stylish bedrooms.

 3. Fluted finishes

-2024 is all about refining those smaller details.
+2026 is all about refining those smaller details.
 Consider the different finishes you currently have in your home and think about whether or not they can be upgraded.

 A fluted finish is a series of shallow grooves that run along a surface.
 A great example is a glass kitchen cabinet door.
 Rather than having plain glass, opt for a fluted glass door to add texture and visual interest.